Skip to main content

 C. All required supplemental documentation must be submitted to Human Resources:

 1. To request leave based on a serious health condition, the employee or family member must be under continuing supervision of, but not necessarily receiving active treatment by, a health care provider.
-A completed Certification of Health Care Provider for Employee's Serious Health Condition form or a Certification of Health Care Provider for Family Member's Serious Health Condition form (both available at https://uh.edu/human-resources/benefits/leave/) is required.
+A completed Certification of Health Care Provider for Employee's Serious Health Condition form or a Certification of Health Care Provider for Family Member's Serious Health Condition form (both available at https://uh.edu/human-resources/benefits/leave/ ) is required.

-3. To request leave based on a qualifying exigency, a copy of the covered military member's active duty orders and certification providing the appropriate facts related to the particular qualifying exigency for which leave is sought, including contact information if the leave involves meeting with a third party is required.
+3. To request leave based on a qualifying exigency, a copy of the covered military member's active duty orders and certification providing the appropriate facts related to the particular qualifying exigency for which leave is sought, including contact information if the leave involves meeting with a third party, is required.

-D. At its' discretion, the University may require a second medical opinion at the University's expense.
-If the second medical opinion differs from the employee's medical certification provided in accordance with the policy, the University may require the opinion of a third health care provider, approved by both the University and the employee, at the University's expense.
+D. At its discretion, the University may require a second medical opinion at the University's expense.
+If the second medical opinion differs from the employee's medical certification provided in accordance with the policy, then the University may require the opinion of a third health care provider, approved by both the University and the employee, at the University's expense.
 This third opinion is binding on both the University and the employee.

 Second and third opinions are not permitted for certification of a covered servicemember's serious injury or illness or of a qualifying exigency.

-E. If an employee submits a medical certification or other appropriate documentation that Human Resources determines is incomplete, Human Resources will provide the employee with a written statement describing the additional information necessary to make the medical certification, or alternative documentation, complete and sufficient.
+E. If an employee submits a medical certification or other appropriate documentation that Human Resources determines is incomplete, then Human Resources will provide the employee with a written statement describing the additional information necessary to make the medical certification, or alternative documentation, complete and sufficient.
 The employee has seven calendar days to submit the additional information.

 F. If the approved designated leave is not intermittent or reduced, Human Resources will place the employee on paid and/or unpaid leave in the University's HR/Payroll system, according to the employee's available sick and vacation leave and the terms of their use.